 As prescribed by California law, Gateway conducts a lottery for the incoming 9th grade class.
 San Francisco residents, Gateway Middle School students, siblings of current students, children of staff and faculty, and families that qualify for free and reduced lunch, are eligible for admission preferences.

-You must complete the lottery application by our January 11, 2019.
+You must complete the lottery application, dates TBD.
 You can submit an application online or submit a paper application.

 There are two main reasons Gateway requires an application.
 First, as a school of choice, we want to ensure that students use the application process as a way to decide if Gateway is the right school for them.
 By visiting the school and reading our materials, students get a good sense of what makes Gateway unique and what they can expect to experience if they enroll.
 Second, we use the application to help us get to know our new students right away, plan their schedules accordingly, and help them make as smooth of a transition to high school as possible.

 No. Gateway’s enrollment process is completely separate from SFUSD.
 If you are applying to SFUSD high schools, do not list Gateway as one of your choices on the District’s enrollment form.
 Rather, use that form to select the other SFUSD schools that you would like to attend.
 Please be aware that if you choose to attend Gateway, you will be given a SFUSD enrollment form to fill out.
 The form is then submitted by Gateway to the Educational Placement Center of SFUSD so that the district knows which students are attending Gateway.
 Gateway students are part of SFUSD.